danieleComitogianni/DISRPT_Model_HiDAC/README.md

 The model introduces a hierarchical adapter strategy that applies different adaptation methods to lower and upper transformer layers, which are trained by a decoupled dual-loss objective to improve both representation quality and final classification accuracy.

+**The code is meant to run in a CUDA environment with atleast 30GB of VRAM**

 # Project Structure

 hidac_project/